Learning route

 Why people still learn Morse code

-Morse code is still relevant for ham radio, puzzle solving, emergency signaling, and focused listening practice.
-It also maps well to search intent because users often want both the tool and the explanation behind the code system.
+Morse code is still useful for ham radio, puzzle solving, emergency signaling, and focused listening practice.
+Learning the rhythm also makes it easier to understand what the translator, alphabet chart, and microphone decoder are doing.

 Start with sound, not counting